TAMUWeedScience/Pipeline-Prep/README.md

 - [Scipy](https://scipy-lectures.org/advanced/image_processing/)

 ## NCSU server access
 Access to the NCSU server is required to run the pipeline.
-It invlves following steps:
+It involves following steps:
 - NCSU staff will start the process with the legal name and email address of the applicant.
 - Then, the applicant will have to go through a background check.
 This takes 2-3 weeks.
 - Following, the NCSU staff will create an UNITY ID for the applicant.
 This UNITY ID is used to login to the server and run the pipeline.